zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier upload`

   Upload the zip file already built by `zapier build` in build/build.zip.
-The versions and other app details are read by Zapier from the zip file.
+The version and other app details are read by Zapier from the zip file.

 > Note: we generally recommend using `zapier deploy` which does both `zapier build && zapier upload` in one step.